sfc-gh-bwrobel/hackathon-the-acolyte-chatbot/doc/Path_Episodes-Enrich.md

 # Enrich the Chatbot with Episode information

-In this path...
+In this path you load data for the Episodes.

-## Create new schema
+## Create a new schema

 ```sql
 USE ROLE ACCOUNTADMIN;